-I'm the breeder behind KEYMAH Afghan Hounds located in Anchorage, AK.
+I'm Mimi Y., the breeder behind KEYMAH Afghan Hounds located in Anchorage, AK.
 My focus is on excellence in every aspect of my breeding program.
 I offer top-quality Afghan Hounds for show and pet homes.
 I hand-raise all of my dogs with love in my home.
 I have high expectations for my puppies and make sure to place each one with an enriching and loving family complementary to their personality and ability!

-What makes Mimi’s program special
+What makes your program special?

 “$300 deposit.
 Refundable is you do not purchase the puppy within 2 months.”